ls1intum/Artemis/docs/dev/setup/kubernetes.rst

    It simplifies the process of obtaining, renewing and using those certificates.
    It can issue certificates from a variety of supported sources, e.g. Let’s Encrypt, HashiCorp Vault, Venafi.

-   In our case it will issue self-signed certificates to our Kubernetes deployments to secure the communication between the different deployments.
+   In our case, it will issue self-signed certificates to our Kubernetes deployments to secure the communication between the different deployments.

    Before the installation, you need to add the Jetstack repository and update the local Helm chart repository cache. cert-manager has to be installed in a separate namespace called ``cert-manager`` so one should be created as well.
 After the installation, you can check the status of the installation.